 Usage

 ATV stands for All-Terrain Vehicle, while UTV stands for Utility Terrain Vehicle.
-As the name implies, ATVs are designed for “all” terrain types, where UTVs are more geared towards utility off-road riding in a less wide variety of terrain types.
+As the name implies, ATVs are designed for “all” terrain types, whereas UTVs are more geared towards utility off-road riding in a less wide variety of terrain types.

 Wheels

-Seating and passenger capacity
+Seating and Passenger Capacity

 ATVs have seats designed to be straddled by the operator, like riding a horse or a motorcycle.
 The seat design enables the rider to move freely back and forth and from side to side when necessary.